 Governor Abbott, DSHS Distribute Additional Cases Of Antiviral Drug Remdesivir Across Texas

-Governor Greg Abbott today announced that the Texas Department of State Health Services (DSHS) is distributing 448 cases of the antiviral drug remdesivir to 157 hospitals across Texas.
+Governor Greg Abbott today announced that the Texas Department of State Health Services (DSHS) is distributing 237 additional cases of the antiviral drug remdesivir to 107 hospitals across the state of Texas.
 These cases have been provided to DSHS through the U.S. Department of Health and Human Services.
-This is the sixth round of distribution from the federal government.
-At 448 cases, this is the largest distribution and is enough to treat approximately 1,792 patients.
-This brings the state total to 1,425 cases distributed since May 12.
+This will bring the total number of cases distributed by DSHS to Texas hospitals to 484.
+Last week, DSHS distributed 217 initial cases across the state.

 Medical staff at each hospital will determine how the drug will be used, though it must be prescribed in accordance with the Food and Drug Administration’s Emergency Use Authorization, allowing for the treatment of suspected or confirmed COVID-19 in adults and children hospitalized with severe disease, such as those in intensive care.
 Preliminary results from a clinical trial showed the average recovery time among patients who received remdesivir was 11 days versus 15 days with a placebo.
 The supply is part of a donation from drug maker Gilead.